kkosolap/kkosolap/README.md

 ## hello world 👋😊

-I'm a student at University of California, Santa Cruz interested in software development and database management.
+I'm a current student studying at University of California, Santa Cruz interested in software development and database management.
 I've developed REST API web and mobile applications and am currently collaborating on research.
-Reach out if you are interested on working on a project!
+Reach out if you are interested in working on a project together!

 - 🔭 I’m currently working on...
   - an AR mobile application meant to facilitate climate resilience and community interconnectedness in Santa Cruz county